tonyskidmore/docker-swarm-monitoring/README.md

 ````

-After deployment check that the service was deployed checking that the commands below contain something similar to te example output:
+After deployment check that the service was deployed checking that the commands below contain something similar to the example output below:

 ````powershell